Poetry of Catullus

-The poetry of Gaius Valerius Catullus was written towards the end of the Roman Republic.
-It describes the lifestyle of the poet and his friends, as well as, most famously, his love for the woman he calls Lesbia.
+The poetry of Gaius Valerius Catullus was written towards the end of the Roman Republic in the period between 62 and 54 BC.

+The collection of approximately 113 poems includes a large number of shorter epigrams, lampoons, and occasional pieces, as well as nine long poems mostly concerned with marriage.
+Among the most famous poems are those in which Catullus expresses his love for the woman he calls Lesbia.